Rongronggg9/wps-office-repack/README.md

 KDE dark theme workaround applied.
 If you find some texts are not readable and your KDE theme is dark, try this.

+### `+fcitx5xwayland`

+Fcitx 5 on XWayland workaround applied.
+If you have set your environment according to [Using Fcitx 5 on Wayland](https://fcitx-im.org/wiki/Using_Fcitx_5_on_Wayland) and Fcitx 5 doesn't work in WPS Office, try this.

 ## Official website

 Chinese: [linux.wps.cn](https://linux.wps.cn)